 The Czech EQA program SEKK has one of the largest lists of analytical quality performance specifications.
 They are modeled after what's called the Dmax.
 How does this specification compare to TEa?
 Let's see.

 Another country heard from?
 The Belgian Institut Scientifique de Sante Publique has a set of EQA performance specifications.
 How are they similar and different from the goals we're used to seeing?

 What's the absolute minimum for quality?
-In 2012, four Spanish EQA providers formed a working group to promote the use of common minimum quality specifications for clinical tests.
+In 2015, four Spanish EQA providers updated their earlier consensus goals to expand a common set of minimum performance specifications for tests.

 On November 24th and 25th of 2014, the first EFLM Strategic Conference on 'Defining analytical performance goals 15 years after the Stockholm Conference on Quality Specifications in Laboratory Medicine' was held.
 The conference organizers released the official restructured hierarchy in 2015.